Salary and payslip

 Besides gross pay and holiday pay, you sometimes pay additional wage costs.
 For example, for a pension scheme, expense allowance, travel allowance, or 13th month.
 This depends on the extra terms of employment you have agreed with your employee.
 Or the collective labour agreement (CAO).
 All wage costs, plus employee and national insurance, are the wage costs for you as an employer.

 You must pay your employees at least the statutory minimum hourly wage or youth minimum wage.
-They are also entitled to a minimum holiday allowance and a minimum number of vacation days.
+They are also entitled to a minimum holiday allowance and a minimum number of holiday days.

 The minimum wage applies to employees from 21 years of age.
 The youth minimum wage applies to employees of 15 up to 20 years old.
+There is no minimum wage for employees of 13 to 14 years old.
 The minimum wage levels are adjusted every 6 months.
 That happens on 1 January and 1 July.
+Check the minimum wage amounts for 2024 and 2025.

 Are you not paying enough wages?
 Then you may be fined by the Netherlands Labour Authority.